Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 1. We ask investors for `X$` per month for marketing, based on `CPI` we will attract `Y` players.
 2. We want to attract `Y` players, so based on `CPI` we will ask investors for `X$` per month for marketing.

 I chose the second option, but rather for personal convenience than because it is more correct.
-Look at your preferences and what you want to get from the final model, what levers you want to twist.
+Look at your preferences, what you want to get from the final model, and what levers you want to twist.

 For me, the lever to change the number of sales (game owners) looks more natural.
 ///